 About

 GERARD FLORIANO is an accomplished conductor whose passions include conducting orchestral, operatic, and choral repertoire.
 Maestro Floriano maintains a busy schedule as artistic director, music director, music educator, and guest conductor having led concerts throughout Europe and the United States.
+Floriano serves as Distinguished Professor of Music and Conducting at the State University of New York at Geneseo where he regularly conducts the Geneseo Symphony Orchestra and Geneseo Chamber Singers and where he has served as department chair for the past nine years.
 He is the visionary force and Artistic Director of Finger Lakes Opera.
 Now in its eleventh season, FLO is the premier summer opera experience for audiences in western New York and the Finger Lakes region of New York State.
-Floriano has been described by the Rochester Democrat and Chronicle as “nothing less than a virtuosic conductor” who leads his orchestra “with color, precision and a welcome degree of sweep.”
-FLO’s production of L’elisir d’amore garnered this acclaim from Rochester City Newspaper, “…Musical director and Finger Lakes Opera artistic director Gerard Floriano paced the whole show to perfection, and the orchestra had every Donizettian detail in place.”
+Floriano has been described by the Rochester Democrat and Chronicle as “nothing less than a virtuosic conductor” who leads his orchestra “with color, precision and a welcome degree of sweep,” and City Newspaper wrote of the Rochester Chamber Orchestra’s New York State premiere performance of Louise Farrenc’s Symphony No. 1, “ Floriano and the RCO presented this rare piece splendidly and with such palpable enthusiasm that you’d think it had been in the musicians’ repertoire for years.
+The tempos were well judged, and the music practically leapt into the Hochstein Performance Hall.”

-As an esteemed music educator whose inspirational work with young musicians spans more than three decades, Floriano has guest conducted all-state ensembles from Montana to New York and this season will lead the Geneseo Chamber Singers in a spotlight performance at the 2022 New York State Music Educator’s Winter Conference.
-Floriano has been honored by the State University of New York, achieving the rank of Distinguished Service Professor at SUNY Geneseo where he also serves as Chair of the Department of Music and Director of Choral Activities.
+As an esteemed music educator whose inspirational work with young musicians spans more than three decades, Floriano has guest conducted all-state ensembles from throughout the US and has had led the Geneseo Chamber Singers in spotlight performance ats all-state and all-national conferences of the American Choral Directors’ Associationa and the National Association of Music Educators.
+Floriano has been honored by the State University of New York, achieving the pinnacle rank of Distinguished Service Professor at SUNY Geneseo, where he also serves as Chair of the Department of Music and Professor of Conducting and Ensembles.
 Additionally he is a recipient of the SUNY Chancellor’s Award for Excellence in Scholarship and Creative Activity.
-Other conducting positions have included fellowships at the Aspen Summer Music Festival and the Oregon Bach Festival, Resident Conductor at the Brevard Music Center and Co-artistic Director of Mercury Opera Rochester.
-Floriano lives in upstate New York with his wife Joan who is also a highly respected performer and master music educator.
+Other conducting highlights have included fellowships at the Aspen Summer Music Festival and the Oregon Bach Festival, guest conducting the Philharmonic Orchestras of Rochester and Buffalo, Resident Conductor at the Brevard Music Center and professor of conducting at the Conductor’s Institute at Italy Opera Viva.
+Floriano lives in upstate New York with his wife Joan who is also a highly respected performer and teacher of voice.

 Nothing less than a virtuosic conductor who leads his orchestra “with color, precision and a welcome degree of sweep.